rdkit/rdkit/Docs/Book/Install.rst

      .. note:: It seems that v2.8 is a better bet than v2.6.
 It might be worth compiling your own copy of v2.8 even if v2.6 is already installed.

-   * flex and bison.
-These are frequently already installed if you have the various pieces of the development environment installed.
-Note that some Redhat-based systems have an extremely ancient version of flex (v2.5.4, from 1997) installed; in order to build the RDKit on these systems you need to compile and install a more recent version.
-The source is available at http://flex.sourceforge.net.

    * The following are required if you are planning on using the Python wrappers

       * The python headers.
 This probably means that you need to install the python-dev package (or whatever it's called) for your linux distribution.